rtic-rs/rtic/book/en/src/by-example/app_priorities.md

 One more note about priorities: choosing a priority higher than what the device supports will result in a compilation error.

-The error is cryptic due to limitations in the language, if `priority = 9` for task `uart0_interrupt` in `example/common.rs` this looks like:
+The error is cryptic due to limitations in the language (XXX  which language ?
+XXX), if `priority = 9` for task `uart0_interrupt` in `example/common.rs` this looks like:

 ```text